 Teacher Practitioner Teacher Leader Teacher Manager For those in FPMR Research and Teaching Appointments The individual should provide evidence from students and peers of: 1.
-Recognition and ESTEEM for SUSTAINED achievement in the effective deployment of: Learning programs, activities and resources that engage, challenge, scaffold, and advance student enquiry and learning; and meet required quality standards.
-Assessment and feedback strategies and learning environments (physical and virtual) that scaffold and support student learning and facilitate and enable student agency.
-Evaluation instruments and tools that support ongoing review and improvement of student learning experience, teaching strategies, curricula, and the organisational environments in which learning modifient with the scholarly, research based thinking that underpins current approaches to the design, development and deployment of: Learning environments; Evaluation instruments and tools to support ongoing review and improvement.
+Recognition and ESTEEM for SUSTAINED achievement in the effective deployment of: • Learning programs, activities and resources that engage, challenge, scaffold, and advance student enquiry and learning; and meet required quality standards. • Assessment and feedback strategies and learning environments (physical and virtual) that scaffold and support student learning and facilitate and enable student agency. • Evaluation instruments and tools that support ongoing review and improvement of student learning experience, teaching strategies, curricula, and the organisational environments in which learning and teaching occur.
+2. A developing familiarity with the scholarly, research based thinking that underpins current approaches to the design, development and deployment of: • Learning programs, activities, and resources; • Assessment and feedback strategies; • Learning environments; • Evaluation instruments and tools to support ongoing review and improvement.
+3. Engagement in professional development activities designed to develop their capabilities as an effective, reflective teacher PRACTITIONER.
 The individual might provide evidence of: 1.
-Recognition and possibly ESTEEM for SUSTAINED CONTRIBUTION to LEADERSHIP in: ongoing critical review of the currency of the purposes, foci and content of the SUBJECTS they teach, in light of developments in their discipline/profession the design, development, delivery and review of professional development activities to develop and/or maintain their colleagues' awareness of the implications of developments in their discipline/profession for the future development of the SUBJECTS in which they teach.
-Their INFLUENCE and IMPACT on the evolution of the content, foci and purposes of the SUBJECTS in which they teach.
+Recognition and possibly ESTEEM for SUSTAINED CONTRIBUTION to LEADERSHIP in: • ongoing critical review of the currency of the purposes, foci and content of the SUBJECTS they teach, in light of developments in their discipline/ profession • the design, development, delivery and review of professional development activities to develop and/or maintain their colleagues' awareness of the implications of developments in their discipline/profession for the future development of the SUBJECTS in which they teach.
+2. Their INFLUENCE and IMPACT on the evolution of the content, foci and purposes of the SUBJECTS in which they teach.
 The individual should provide evidence of: 1.
 Recognition and possibly ESTEEM for SUSTAINED contributions to positive student learning experiences through effective MANAGEMENT and/or ADMINISTRATION of the business processes, resources and environments associated with the SUBJECTS they teach.
-As individuals appointed at LEVEL II - LECTURER are generally not expected to assume formal management responsibilities for aspects of teaching and learning beyond those associated with the individual's own subjects/students, no additional standards apply .
+As individuals appointed at LEVEL II - LECTURER are generally not expected to assume formal management responsibilities for aspects of teaching and learning beyond those associated with the individual's own subjects/students, no additional standards apply.
 Teaching Focused Appointments In addition to the above, the individual should provide evidence of: 4.
-SUSTAINED achievement in the design and development of EFFECTIVE: Learning programs, activities, and resources; Assessment and feedback strategies; Learning environments; Evaluation instruments and tools to support ongoing review and improvement.
+SUSTAINED achievement in the design and development of EFFECTIVE: • Learning programs, activities, and resources; • Assessment and feedback strategies; • Learning environments; • Evaluation instruments and tools to support ongoing review and improvement.
 5. Engagement in professional learning activities designed to develop their capabilities as an effective, reflective teacher LEADER and MANAGER.
 In addition to the above, the individual should provide evidence of: 3.
-Recognition and possibly ESTEEM for CONTRIBUTIONS to LEADERSHIP WITHIN and possibly BEYOND the PROGRAMS in which they teach, in: evidence-based review, (re)design and (re)development of learning and teaching designs, activities, resources and environments to align with advances in the discipline/profession fostering and building collaborative and collegial approaches to educational innovation and change realising SUSTAINED improvement in learning, teaching, curricula, and/or the organizational conditions that enable and support such activities. the design and delivery of professional development activities designed to improve the knowledge, skills, and capabilities of individuals as effective, reflective teacher practitioners, leaders and managers.
+Recognition and possibly ESTEEM for CONTRIBUTIONS to LEADERSHIP WITHIN and possibly BEYOND the PROGRAMS in which they teach, in: -evidence-based review, (re)design and (re)development of learning and teaching designs, activities, resources and environments to align with advances in the discipline profession -fostering and building collaborative and collegial approaches to educational innovation and change realising SUSTAINED improvement in learning, teaching, curricula, and/or the organizational conditions that enable and support such activities.
+1. the design and delivery of professional development activities designed to improve the knowledge, skills, and capabilities of individuals as effective, reflective teacher practitioners, leaders and managers.
 In addition to the above, the individual should provide evidence of: 2.
-Recognition and possibly ESTEEM for SUSTAINED IMPROVEMENT of students' learning experiences by LEADING and MANAGING the development and ongoing improvement of the administrative and business processes, resources, and environments associated with teaching and learning in the SUBJECTS and PROGRAMS in which they teach.
+Recognition and possibly ESTEEM for SUSTAINED IMPROVEMENT of students' learning experiences by LEADING and MANAGING the development and on-going improvement of the administrative and business processes, resources, and environments associated with teaching and learning in the SUBJECTS and PROGRAMS in which they teach.